didmar/visible-thoughts-writer/README.md

 Create a project on Firebase with Firestore and Hosting.

-Rename `src/firebase.creds.json.temp` in `src/firebase.creds.json` and edit it with the credential from the Firebase project.
+Rename `src/firebase.creds.json.temp` into `src/firebase.creds.json` and edit it with the credential from the Firebase project.

-Rename `src/conf.json.temp` in `src/conf.json` and edit it with the link to the help & feedback document.
+Rename `src/conf.json.temp` into `src/conf.json` and edit it with the link to the help & feedback document.

+Rename `extensions/firestore-send-email.env.template` into `extensions/firestore-send-email.env.template` and edit it to change `yourname` and `provider.com`.

 Connect to your Firebase project: